-- 20. This ordinance is a temporary moratorium intended to promote stability within the residential market in the unincorporated area of the County during the COVID-19 pandemic outbreak and to prevent avoidable homelessness, thereby immediately preserving the public peace, health, and safety by reducing the public's exposure to the transmission of COVID-19 and to enable tenants and homeowners in the unincorporated area of the County whose income, medical expenses or child care needs are affected due to COVID-19 to remain in their homes in accordance with the Shelter-in-Place Order; and - 21.
-During the COVID-19 pandemic outbreak, affected tenants and homeowners who have lost available income due to impact on the economy or their out-of-pocket medical or child care expenses may be at risk of homelessness if they are evicted for non-payment as they will have little or no available income and thus be unable to secure other housing if evicted.
+- 23. COVID-19 continues to spread rapidly throughout the community without regard to jurisdictional boundaries; and - 24.
+Both the County's Emergency Declaration and Shelter-in-Place Order apply throughout the County, to both the unincorporated area of the County and within each incorporated city in the County; and - 25.
+This ordinance is a temporary moratorium intended to promote the public peace, health, welfare and safety by reducing the public's exposure to the transmission of COVID-19 by enabling tenants and homeowners throughout the County whose income, medical expenses or child care needs are affected due to COVID-19 to remain in their homes in accordance with the Shelter-in-Place Order; and - 26.
+This ordinance is also intended to promote stability within the residential market in the County, including both the unincorporated and incorporated areas, during the COVID-19 pandemic outbreak and to prevent avoidable homelessness, thereby promoting the public health, welfare, peace, and safety by reducing the public's exposure to the transmission of COVID-19; and - 27.
+During the COVID-19 pandemic outbreak, affected tenants and homeowners who have lost available income due to the impact on the economy or their out-of-pocket medical or child care expenses may be at risk of homelessness if they are evicted for non-payment as they will have little or no available income and be unable to secure other housing if evicted; and - 28.
+This ordinance is not subject to the California Environmental Quality Act ("CEQA") pursuant to CEQA Guidelines Section 15061(b)(3) (because it can be seen with certainty that there is no possibility that the ordinance may have a significant effect on the environment) and pursuant to Section 15378, which defines a "project" under CEQA (the ordinance is not a "project" because it has no potential for resulting in either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment).